chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Moreover, the quantification of the Sentence over the Corpus ensures l(ζ) is an accurate measure of the Sentence Length by Theorem 2.3.3, which states, no Sentences in a Corpus contain Empty Characters, i.e. null content.

-TODO: prove the existence of pivots for any palindrome in P

 **Theorem 3.2.2** ζ ∈ P → [ ∃ ⲁ ∈ Σ: ( l(ζ:sub:`ⲁ`) = 2 * l(ζ) ) ∨ (ⲁ = ε)]

 This theorem can be stated in natural language as follows: If a Sentence is a Palindrome, there is a Character in the Sentence that perfectly the divides of String length of the Palindrome in half, or there is no Character in the Sentence which divides it in half.

 (TODO: once this theorem is proved, formally define Palindromic Pivots as the Character which satisfies this formula.)

 Theorem 3.2.2 ensures the existence of a Character that can be reliably called a Palindromic Pivot.
-If a Sentence in a Corpus is a Palindrome, it must have a pivot.
+With this theorem, if a Sentence in a Corpus is a Palindrome, it must have a Pivot.
 This conditional existence theorem motivates the following definition.

 **Definition 3.2.2: Palindromic Pivots**